 When it comes to security questions, make like Pinocchio and lie.
 Give sites that ask for secret information the wrong info.
 Security questions are there to identify you, but if you give multiple sites the same answers and one gets hacked, the hacker has something that can be used against you.

 The best idea is to give sites different replies and track them along with your password.
 Hackers might guess your favorite sports team, but are unlikely to guess that your first kiss was Beyonce Knowles.
 You can even respond to security questions with an answer unrelated to the question, which makes it much harder for anyone to figure out.

 Password managers such as Dashlane (read our Dashlane Review) and Abine Blur (read our Blur review) allow you to add notes to password entries, making the process of tracking faux answers much simpler.
-You can read through our password manager reviews for a few more options.

 Connect with a VPN

 A VPN is a service that routes your internet traffic through a single encrypted connection, giving you an extra degree of control over what content you can access and who can see it.
 Take a look at our what is a VPN article for more.